HITECHCRIME/HC_SG139/README.md

 bed	86		[/]
 address	86		[/x]
 check	86		[/]
-aware	86		[x/]
-Adjective
-bear	86		[/]
-Verb, Noun
-ahead	86		[x/]
-Adverb
-chair	86		[/]
-Noun
-compare	86		[x/]
-Verb
-bell	86		[/]
+aware	86		[x/]	awareness such tough thing to bear, ahead of comparing, quit is not forever, for now just sit in a chair bear	86		[/] ahead	86		[x/] chair	86		[/] compare	86		[x/] bell	86		[/]
 Noun
 bread	86		[/]